Patient Education

 There are two categories of CDH, typical, which occurs at birth, and teratologic, which occurs prenatally.
 If the dislocation is left untreated, permanent problems such as a limp, a short leg, and a diminished range of movement may result.

+What causes CDH?
 The most common cause of CDH is looseness (laxity) of the ligaments surrounding the hip.
 This is likely due to fetal absorption of the maternal hormones that increase pelvic relaxation just before delivery uterine compression, which forces the infant’s hips into a flexed position and limits fetal movement, is also thought to play a role in CDH.

 Sometimes the way the newborn child is held or is placed in the crib may contribute to the development of hip instability and subsequent dislocation.